Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 The Haunt

 One hero becomes a traitor.
 The Traitor's Tome reveals their secret goal.
-Heroes must stop them before it's too late.
+Heroes must stop them before it's too late — and the traitor must stop the heroes.

 📖